jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 Here we have defined a point light source positioned at $(2, 2, 2)$ in the world space and has a colour of white since the RGB values are $(1, 1, 1)$.

-All calculations performed in the fragment shader is done in the screen space so the vertex shader outputs `gl_Position` which is the screen space vertex co-ordinates.
-However, we want to perform lighting calculations in the view space so we also need to calculate the view space co-ordinates of the object vertices and of the light source position.
+All calculations performed in the fragment shader is done in the screen space so the vertex shader outputs `gl_Position` which is the screen space vertex coordinates.
+However, we want to perform lighting calculations in the view space so we also need to calculate the view space coordinates of the object vertices and of the light source position.
 For the vertices we calculate the $MV$ matrix that transforms from the model space to the view space

 $$MV = View \cdot Model,$$